 Talking about salary can be awkward, but it's a part of any job interview, especially when you're aiming for a call center manager position.

 Before you walk into that negotiation, you need to know what you're worth.
 As there is a vast range of salaries based upon your location and the location of the contact center you're applying at its important to do your research into the typical salaries for a call center manager.
-Find the low end and the high end, gauge based on the experience and value you can provide the number you want to have in mind.

-Call Center Manager Salary Negotiation Tips
+Six Call Center Manager Salary Negotiation Tips

-1. Research is Key
+1. Research Industry Standards

 Don't go into this blind.
 Do your homework and find out the typical salary range for call center managers in your area.
 Websites like Glassdoor, Indeed, and Salary.com can be great resources.
 Look at factors like your experience, the company's size, and the location to get a realistic picture.